My business is Franchises. Ratings. Success stories. Ideas. Work and education

 Site search

-Interesting marketing moves from well-known companies.
-History of the emergence and development of marketing
+Interesting marketing moves of well-known companies.
+The history of the emergence and development of marketing

-Join us on Facebook And In contact with
+Join us at Facebook and In contact with

-When the drink was introduced to the wider market, its main competitors were Coca-Cola and Pepsi.
-Everyone had the same concept: they toned and stimulated.
+When the drink was brought to the general market, its main competitors were Coca-Cola and Pepsi.
+Everyone had a similar concept: they toned and stimulated.

-Then Dietrich Mateschitz took a risky step: he artificially increased the price by 2 times compared to competitors, reduced the volume of containers shaped like a battery, and began placing cans in stores not in the beverage departments, but in any others.
+Then Dietrich Mateschitz took a risky step: artificially inflated the price by 2 times, compared to competitors, reduced the volume of containers, shaped like a battery, and began to place cans in stores not in the beverage department, but in any other.

 Taxi Mike

 A striking example of incredibly simple and effective marketing is the promotion of the Canadian taxi Mike.
-Instead of publishing brochures about himself, Mike publishes real guides to cafes, bars and other establishments of the city.
-That is, for all those entertainment places, where Mike will help you get there.
+Instead of publishing brochures about himself, Mike prints real guides to cafes, bars and other places in the city.
+That is, all those entertainment places that Mike will help get to.

 HBO television channel

-HBO's marketing campaign for Game of Thrones Season 3 was thoughtful, consistent, and ambitious.
-The main theme of the new season was the large shadow of a dragon, which caught people's eyes over and over again.
+HBO's marketing campaign ahead of Game of Thrones season 3 was seriously thought out, consistent, and massive.
+The main theme of the new season was the big shadow of the dragon, which caught people's eyes over and over again.
 First on the covers of magazines, then on the pages of newspapers, it was even projected onto buildings, creating a sense of the reality of what was happening.
-Thus, it was simply impossible not to think about the dragon and not wait for the release of the new season.
+Thus, not thinking about the dragon and not waiting for the release of the new season was simply impossible.

 Marlboro cigarettes

-The whole point was that consumers took cigarettes out of soft packs without taking them out of their pockets, which means that others did not see the brand.
+The whole point was that consumers pulled cigarettes out of soft packs without taking them out of their pocket, which means that others did not see the brand.
 Unacceptable disgrace!

-Flip tops - that's what the current cigarette packs are called - had to be taken out, but new ones always attract attention.
+Flip tops - that's what the current cigarette packs are called - had to be taken out, and the new one always attracts attention.

-The curved paths along which you have to walk around the entire store were invented for a reason.
+Curved paths, along which you have to go around the entire store, were invented for a reason.
 Walking through them in this way, you see each product at least 3 times, and from different sides.
-Subconsciously, this increases your desire to buy the product, even if you didn’t need it in the first place.
+Subconsciously, this increases your desire to buy a product, even if you did not need it initially.

 Harley-Davidson motorcycles